 I have owned some form of Road iD for many years.
 I started with shoe tags but have since moved away from them for the above reasons.

 Nowadays, I wear my Road ID tag (called Road iD Sidekick ID) on my watch.
-Made of a metal plate with a stretch loop at each end that secures onto my watch strap, it includes my personal details – my full name, country and year of birth, and my emergency contact details – laser engraved for quick reference.
+Made of a metal plate with a stretch loop at each end that secures onto my watch strap, it includes my personal details โ my full name, country and year of birth, and my emergency contact details โ laser engraved for quick reference.

 Running belt

-For some of you, your shorts’ pockets might be sufficient to store items such as your phone, keys, and card/s.
-I run long distances, which means I need extra nutrition.
+For some of you, yourย shorts pockets might be sufficient to store items such as your phone, keys, and card/s.
+I run long distances, so I need extra nutrition and to carry my smartphone.
 It wouldn’t make for a comfortable run if I tried to squeeze a banana or energy balls into my shorts’ pockets, would it?
-That’s when my running belt comes in handy.
+That’s when my running belt comes in handy.ย I’m so used to it that I use it on all my runs these days, even if only for my smartphone on shorter runs.

 What to look out for

-• Adjustable belt
+- Adjustable belt

-• Zip pocket (long enough to fit my smartphone in)
+- Zip pocket (long enough to fit my smartphone in)

-• No bounce design
+- No bounce design

-• Versatile enough to hold a little or a lot
+- Versatile enough to hold a little or a lot

 Recommendation